Bertie97/pyctlib/pyoverload/README.md

 10. `len(List[10, 20])`: Function `len` returns the length of the array. `200` should be the result for the given example.

+## Limitations

+1. The speed of type check for `pyoverload.typehint.Type` is not very fast, hence please try your best to use builtin types, types from module `types` or list of types to do the typehint.
+2. The `overload` takes extra time for delivering the arguments, hence using it for functions require fast speed is not recommended.
+3. Do use `@params` for functions not overloaded but needs typehint constraints instead of using `@overload` without actually has multiple implementations.
+This is because `@params` is way faster.

 ## Acknowledgment

+@Yuncheng Zhou: Developer
 @Yiteng Zhang: Tests and Maintenance